-Six years ago today I celebrated my 44th birthday by boarding a plane with my eight-year-old twins on a one-way ticket to Mexico.
+Six years ago today I celebrated my 44th birthday by boarding a plane with my eight-year-old twins on a one-way ticket to Puerto Vallarta, Mexico.
+Saying goodbye to my Mom was the most painful and difficult part of our move.
+Thank God for planes, trains and automobiles and her desire and ability to visit us several times a year!

-My husband Frank had left a few days prior by car with our slobbering chocolate lab Seamus and 14-foot aluminum boat filled to the rim with the belongings that had made the final cut.
+My husband Frank had left a few days prior by car with our chocolate lab Seamus and our 14-foot aluminum boat filled to the rim with the belongings that had made the final cut.
+It was quite the sight!

-Frank will have to tell the story of how he did the entire 1400 mile trip without a map…something about just heading south!
+Frank will have to tell the story of how he did the entire 1400 mile trip from San Diego to San Pancho, Nayarit without a map…something about just heading south!

-As we celebrate our six-year Mexi-versary and my 50th, we pause to reflect over some of the lessons we have learned in our adopted country of Mexico:
+As we celebrate our six-year Mexi-versary and my 50th, we pause to reflect over some of the life insights we have been gifted as immigrants to Mexico:

 1. Savor The Moment

-In the land of “mañana” (tomorrow) there is a palpable beckoning and invitation to slow down and take it all in.
-The vibrant colors and sensory-rich nature of a quintessential Mexican town—alive with energy from the vendors, music, sights and smells—make it nearly impossible to not linger in the magic of the moment.
+Here in the land of “mañana”, there is a palpable beckoning and invitation to slow down and take it all in.
+The colors and sensory-rich nature of a quintessential Mexican town—alive with a mosaic of energy from street vendors, musicians, a multitude of sights and smells—make it nearly impossible to not pause and linger in the magic of the moment.

 6. Honor Thy Family, Community & Friends

-I love the importance placed on the family unit, including the extended one of second and third cousins—not always necessarily blood-related.
+I love the importance placed on the family unit in the Mexican culture, including the extended one, and not always necessarily blood-related.

 There is a strong sense of community and connectedness amongst the Mexican people.
 They are united, loyal, hard-working, welcoming and generous of their time and help.